igomezv/crann/README.md

-# COMANN: Cosmological Observations Mimicked by Artificial Neural Networks
+# COMANN (Cosmological Observations Mimicked by Artificial Neural Networks)

 If you use this code please cite the following preprint: